 Once the furnace has been running for 5 minutes, we will analyze the electric inspection tool to confirm the CO level has decreased to a value less than 100 ppm.
 If our certified contractors discover that the CO ratings start to increase during the heating cycle, we will perform a furnace tune-up and inspect the gas valve, heat exchanger, and gas burners to determine the source of the problem.
 Give our staff a call at (302) 367-7915 to become familiar with our fast and safe furnace services.

 Check the Heat Exchanger for Cracks, Holes, & Damage

 The heat exchanger in your furnace is designed to transfer heat energy to the incoming cold air that is delivered by the return air ducts that are connected to the system.
 Once the cold air arrives at the furnace, it is circulated to the pipes of the heat exchanger.
 As the air is dispersed above the heat exchanger, it will absorb heat that is released by the exterior walls of the component.
 The heat exchanger is engineered to transfer heat and safely dispose of toxic natural gas.
 Once this part reaches the middle of its life cycle, it is not uncommon to encounter furnace tune-up issues such as cracks and holes in your heat exchanger.

 If the cracks are not fixed by a certified furnace service, toxic gas will start to leak into the air in your home.
 To protect your family from gas poisoning, our team will perform a visual inspection of the heat exchanger to confirm if there are cracks or damage.
 In addition, our staff may utilize a miniature camera to detect miniscule cracks in the component.
-We offer furnace tune-up services for dirty gas burners and broken heat exchangers in locations such as Newark, Ardmore, Elkton, and Drexel Hill.
+We offer furnace tune-up and cleaning services for dirty gas burners and broken heat exchangers in locations such as Newark, Ardmore, Elkton, and Drexel Hill.
 If we discover holes or cracks in the heat exchanger, our team will remove the component and replace it to restore the distribution of warm air in your house.
 We will also inspect the gas exhaust pipes in your furnace to ensure there are no rust or cracks.